cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

 {{% pageinfo %}}

-This guide is designed to assist organizations in transitioning from the native **Jira Cloud** integration to the new recipe-based integration created by the [**Integration Builder**](https://docs.cobalt.io/integrations/integrationbuilder/).
+This guide is designed to assist organizations in transitioning from the native **Jira Cloud** integration to the new recipe-based integration created by the [**Integration Builder**](/integrations/integrationbuilder/).

-TODO: fix link! must be relative!

 > ⚠️ Please note that this migration guide is not applicable if your organization uses a native **Jira Server** or a **Jira Data Center** integration.